aidanreilly/owncloud_qs/installing/configuring_owncloud.md

 ---
-title: Configuring the ownCloud IP address
+title: Configuring the ownCloud server IP address
 parent: Installing and configuring the software
 has_children: false
 nav_order: 6
 ---

-# Configuring the ownCloud IP address
+# Configuring the ownCloud server IP address

-To allow users to access the ownCloud application over the network, you must update the trusted domains list in `config.php` with the host IP address.
+To allow users to access the ownCloud server application over the network, you must update the trusted domains list in `config.php` with the host IP address.

-On the host machine that ownCloud is installed on, enter the following at the command line:
+On the host machine that the ownCloud server is installed on, enter the following at the command line:
 ```shell
 	ip addr show
 ```